PioApocalypse/AMORE/README.md

     > Note that currently the URL must always be followed by a trailing / and included between single quotes `'`.
 * `API_KEY`: your personal API key generated on eLabFTW → Settings → API keys, also between single quotes.
 Official guide [here](https://doc.elabftw.net/api.html#generating-a-key).
     This will probably be removed in the future in favor of a login page.
-* `VERIFY_SSL`: leave default (True) unless your eLab instance is not secure, i.e. only runs in HTTP mode or no CA certificate is provided, which also includes instances with self-signed certificates; warnings may be shown.
+* `VERIFY_SSL`: leave default (True) unless your eLab instance is not secure, i.e. only runs in HTTP mode or no CA certificate is provided, which also includes instances with self-signed certificates; warnings may be shown.</strike>

 Finally, you can run the webapp via Flask.
 By default the web page will be running on HTTP [localhost port 5000](http://127.0.0.1:5000).